Topics Map > Services > Teaching, Learning and Classrooms > Video/Media Options

 - The Whisper Room is an acoustically treated sound booth perfect for recording your podcasts, lecture, presentations, and general voice-over work.
 It is available on a walk-in basis in the LAIC lab room QBB 150C.

 - YouTube is a part of Google Workspace for Education Fundamentals.
 It is a video-sharing website that makes it easy to watch online videos.
 You can even create and upload your own videos to share with others.

-YuJa is a video management platform that includes video recording and editing software to create, manage, and stream.
+- YuJa is a video management platform that includes video recording and editing software to create, manage, and stream.
 It is used for the temporary storage of your created videos.

 - VoiceThread is integrated with Blackboard and works like an online discussion board where participants can respond with video, audio, and text comments.
 VoiceThread assignments can be created, which connect with Blackboard's grade center.

-- When using a multimedia solution consider capturing the instructors' face for more engagement and intimate learning.
+- When using a multimedia solution consider capturing the instructors' faces for more engagement and intimate learning.

-- Recordings can also use closed captions (be sure to refer to each product setting to ensure CC is enabled)
+- Recordings can also use closed captions (be sure to refer to each product set to ensure CC is enabled)

 - Students can vary the speed of the recording for clarification or review.